"Tiny Trends"

 Constraints

-Interaction must be effortless, parents use the app during stressful moments.
+Parents use the app during stressful moments

 • Parents wont manually catalog every item